 At the mention of the name itself, HIV / AIDS elicits fear amongst many and sets into motion a series of stereotypes and labels in the society.
 These stereotypes and labels have proven to be more of a nightmare for HIV positive dating patients than even the disease itself in some cases.
 The revelation that one has acquired AIDS or is HIV positive is like being hit with bricks.
 This reality is hard to grapple with especially for singles who find themselves in this situation and brings torrential amounts of unanswered questions to the mind.
 Amongst many of these questions include whether one should continue dating or not and if it is even possible to do so.

 Psychologists claim that the need for love and affection does not end for Poz Personals due to being afflicted by a disease or any health condition.
-Some studies also claim that these desire or needs increase even more during situations of great depression.
+Some studies also claim that these desires or needs increase even more during situations of the great depression.
 It’s true that HIV personals positive singles can still go on dates and enjoy the healthy benefits that come with it.
 Online HIV dating sites provide a practical solution for HIV positive singles to mingle with other singles like them and find the perfect date.
-They provide an ideal environment or a hub for mature, responsible and fun filled dating to go on amongst willing adults without the fear of being judged.
+They provide an ideal environment or a hub for mature, responsible and fun-filled dating to go on amongst willing adults without the fear of being judged.

 POZ personals dating sites are online meeting places for HIV and AIDS positive singles looking to meet other POZ singles wanting to date.
-You can usually post your own photo and profile information but also view other personal ads for which you can find a potential match.
-These sights go to great lengths to ensure that their ads are per-screened and safe for others to view.
+You can usually post your photo and profile information but also view other personal ads for which you can find a potential match.
+These sights go to great lengths to ensure that their ads are pre-screened and safe for others to view.
 They even provide access to counselors and blogs with information that can help with relationships.

 Know More About STD and Its 25 Different Types

 A total of 25 different types of STD have been listed and grouped under STD.
 It is their nature to be easily transmitted sexually.
-Aside from sexual transmission, when the wound is open, these diseases can also be transmitted through exchanging of body liquids and infection.
+Aside from sexual transmission, when the wound is open, these diseases can also be transmitted through the exchanging of body liquids and infection.
 Since STD has so many types, in most cases, an infected person is struggling to identify what type of STD is striking him.

 Among the 25 STDs, six of them are believed to be the most widespread.
 The six most common STDs are AIDS, syphilis, herpes, Chlamydia, gonorrhea, and genital warts.
 From the six STDs, Chlamydia is said to be on top as the most prevalent.
 Every year, there are three million detected cases of Chlamydia and it continues to increase from time to time.
-In early stages of Chlamydia, it can be treated by antibiotics.
-But if Chlamydia cannot be treated immediately, it can cause pelvic inflammatory disease which is believed to be the reason of infertility.
+In the early stages of Chlamydia, it can be treated by antibiotics.
+But if Chlamydia cannot be treated immediately, it can cause pelvic inflammatory disease which is believed to be the reason for infertility.

 A person with STD will suffer from genital pain, itch, and sores as the early symptoms of the STD.
 Men with STDs will encounter symptoms such as pain throughout urination, testicular pain and swelling, and penile discharge.

-Majority of STDs can be cured.
+The majority of STDs can be cured.
 But one has to remember that STDs can be the reason for hassles and disabilities in one’s life.
 STD can cause problems that can make life miserable.
 STDs like gonorrhea, Chlamydia, and syphilis can cause PID or the so-called Pelvic Inflammatory Disease.
 This disease can be a person’s long term and serious problem.
 It can cause infertility and pelvic pain.
 There is also a kind of STD that can be the reason for genital warts and can be the cause of cervical cancer.
-This disease is called Human Papilloma Virus or HPV.
+This disease is called the Human Papilloma Virus or HPV.

 Chlamydia, syphilis, and gonorrhea can be treated.
-Before a person will undergo for a treatment, he must first take an STD test to confirm his suspicion that he has an STD infection.
+Before a person will undergo treatment, he must first take an STD test to confirm his suspicion that he has an STD infection.
 Those who want to undergo any test must always remember that all STD tests are not 100% accurate.
 When you have the feeling that you have been infected or if you are experiencing STD symptoms, go immediately to an STD clinic and ask for an STD test.

 It is a sad fact that Hepatitis B, HIV, and Human Papilloma Virus are the kind of STDs that cannot be cured, but these can be treated and managed.
 Taking an STD test is the best thing a person can do if there are some reproductive system and genital irregularities.
-The first step is going to the doctor or to any STD clinic and have a blood sample test.
-After the test and you found out that you are an STD carrier, seek immediately for a medical treatment.
+The first step is going to the doctor or any STD clinic and have a blood sample test.
+After the test and you found out that you are an STD carrier, seek immediately for medical treatment.
 Early detection of STD is very important so that an infected person can get appropriate treatment.

 10 Important Facts About Sexually Transmitted Diseases (STD) & Sexually Transmitted Infections (STI)